Sarrasor/VirtualAssistant/python-server/README.md

 ./ngrok start -config /path/to/ngrok_config.yml post-server grpc-server > /dev/null &
 ```

+You can also run `run_servers.sh`.
+It has all the commands above with correct paths.

 To stop background processes:
 ```
 ps ax | grep python_server.py